-If the interest rate had increased or decreased by 5%, with all other variable factors remaining constant, the Company's net income would have increased or decreased by \$15 for the year ended December 31, 2021.
+If the interest rate had increased or decreased by 5%, with all other variable factors remaining constant, the Company's net income would have increased or decreased by \$0 and \$15 for the years ended December 31, 2022 and 2021.

-There were no borrowing with variable rate for the year ended December 31, 2020.
+There were no borrowing with variable rate for the year ended December 31, 2022.